Keeley-Hammond/blog/_posts/2017-04-02-prepping-for-bootcamp.md

 ### 3. Write down your goals.

 This is going to seem like the fluffiest prep item, and the one that's easiest to ignore.
 Don't.

+---

+Coming to Code Fellows is one of the best decisions that I've ever made.
+But it's important to come in with clear eyes; do your prep work and you'll find your bootcamp experience will be a heck of a lot more managable.